 Very high risk adults and children

-A number of people most at risk of needing hospital treatment if they catch coronavirus are being asked to stay at home for at least 12 weeks.
+A number of people most at risk of needing hospital treatment if they catch coronavirus have been asked to shield themselves from infection.
 This "shielding" is to protect lives, with those affected being contacted over the next couple of days.
 Those most at risk, include the following children and adults:

 - solid organ transplant recipients